Frequently Asked Questions

 Can I get my teaching license without getting a master's degree?

-The Bachelor of Arts in Education & Learning program and the Bachelor in Education program both lead to an Oregon Preliminary Teaching License.
-All other College of Education programs are master's degree programs.
+The Bachelor of Arts in Education & Learning Licensure Track program, the Bachelor in Education program and the Residency Teacher Licensure program all lead to an Oregon Preliminary Teaching License.
+All other College of Education Licensure options are master's degree programs.
 Licensed teachers may add endorsements outside of Master's programs.

 Do I really need to submit official transcripts?

 Official transcripts are required for admission.
 Your baccalaureate degree must be posted on your transcript if you are applying to a master's program.
 You must submit transcripts from all colleges or universities attended.
-Official transcripts must be ordered through the online application portal GradCAS.
+Official transcripts must be ordered and received through the online application portal GradCAS.
+Make sure when ordering transcripts that you select GradCAS as the recipient and not Pacific University.
+If you have international credits, you must have your transcripts evaluated.
+We accept evaluations from World Education Services or Educational Credential Evaluators.

 Where are the classes held?